pygsuite/pygsuite/docs/index.md

 A pythonic library for interacting with google suite products through a convenient, object-oriented model.

-It currently includes:
+It currently includes support for working with the following gsuite offerings.
 - Sheets
 - Drive
 - Slides
+- Drive

 ## Overview

-Pygsuite is a light, pythonic wrapper around the core Docs, Sheets, and Slides APIs.
+Pygsuite is a light, pythonic wrapper around the core Google provided api clients.
 It offers efficient APIs for batch requests to automate the creation, manipulation, and sharing of drive documents.

 Pygsuite's code is hosted on github.